April 12, 2017, 2:00 pm - 4:00 pm

-At the end of the four sessions, we invite you to respond to RESPONSE and come for the feedback session on May 3rd.
+At the end of the three sessions, we invite you to respond to RESPONSE and take part in our feedback session after May 3rd.

 For those planning to show work, you must register by the Monday before, 11.30pm (choose “I would like to share work” ticket!).
 All slots (if still available) will be closed thereafter.

 Note: if you are RSVP-ing to watch and respond to work, only your name and email are required.

 This workshop is part of FAB’s year-long series, The Sustainable Artist Toolkit.

 Apr 12, Apr 26, May 3

 hosted by Arts On Site, 12 St Marks Place

 *Please DOUBLE/TRIPLE CHECK that you are registering for your intended date (please see date above map)*

 About Eva Yaa Asantewaa